-Pointe Class: Students not on pointe can take the class without pointe shoes for strengthening only.
-Use of pointe shoes in class is by instructor permission only.
-Please see this article for more information.
+Pointe Conditioning: For intermediate ballet students.
+Students not on pointe can take the class without pointe shoes for strengthening only.

 Intermediate Contemporary Jazz: Expand your dance vocabulary with emphasis on both jazz and contemporary styles.
 The class includes technique training, warm up exercises, across the floor combinations, and choreographic variations.
 Students with prior experience in jazz, modern, contemporary, or ballet styles will be best prepared for the class.

 Intermediate Modern: This class is a blend of the classic codified techniques of Graham, Humphrey and Limon fused with the instructors own innate sense of movement.
 An emphasis is placed on the initiations and connections of movement, musicality and a sense of weight, all while focusing on an intelligent awareness of alignment and core structure.
 Classes finish with a group combination that incorporates all the elements that were worked on throughout the class.
 Technique exercises are usually kept and developed throughout 3 weeks while combos are developed throughout 4-6 weeks.